Skip to Main Content

 Over time one expects publication output to increase and so should the h index.

 The h index of an author will be different for different databases.
-This is because databases differ in the time period for which they calculate the h index, they include differnet collections of journals etc. For instance, Scopus only considers work from 1996 or later, while the Web of Science calculates an h-index using all the years that an institution has subscribed to.
+This is because databases differ in the time period for which they calculate the h index, they include different collections of journals etc. For instance, Scopus only considers work from 1996 or later, while the Web of Science calculates an h-index using all the years that an institution has subscribed to.

-J Hirsch who developed the h index proposes that after 20 years of research, an h-index of 20 is good, 40 is outstanding, and 60 is truly exceptional
+J Hirsch who developed the h index proposes that after 20 years of research, an h-index of 20 is good, 40 is outstanding, and 60 is truly exceptional.

 Other metrics